Forum | Register | Login | Contact

 As for the insulting note, though I've never read or heard about it, I could believe that Douce was capable of writing it.
 He worked as Keeper of Manuscripts in the British Museum for a short time (1807-1811), and he resigned in disgust after a disagreement with the museum Trustees over the assignment of a person to his department without his approval--though later he made it very clear that he had never been happy working in the BM, and this incident was simply the last straw.
 Was he bitter enough to leave the BM such an insulting note?
 I doubt it.
 Surely Douce knew that his little joke would be played on innocent people of the next generation and not on the people he believed had treated him unfairly during his tenure.

-However, after looking at the newspaper articles describing Douce's practical joke, which were written soon after the British Museum opened his box, Topper professed more doubt:
+However, after looking at some of the newspaper articles from 1900 (written soon after the British Museum trustees supposedly opened the box) describing Douce's practical joke, Topper professed more doubt:

-So ultimately we don't know whether Douce actually did perpetrate an elaborate practical joke from the grave, or whether the story of his insulting bequest was an invention of either an enterprising newspaper reporter or the trustees of the British Museum.
+So ultimately it remains a mystery whether Douce actually did perpetrate an elaborate practical joke from the grave, or whether the story of his insulting bequest was an invention of either an enterprising newspaper reporter or the trustees of the British Museum.

 Links and References